-Ilf states are to reap a high, positive return on pre-K investments, policymakers must ensure a high level of program quality.
+If states are to reap a high, positive return on pre-K investments, policymakers must ensure a high level of program quality.
 The National Institute for Early Education Research defines "high quality" programs according to 10 policy standards.
 In Table 7, the first standard refers to whether the state has comprehensive early learning standards in the areas of physical well-being and motor development, social/emotional development, learning approaches, language development, and cognition.
 Four standards are related to teacher quality, including requirements that pre-K teachers possess a bachelor's degree, a pre-K education specialization, and at least 15 hours of annual in-service training.
 Moreover, teacher assistants should possess at least a Child Development Associate (CDA) credential.
 Two standards indicate that class size should not exceed 20 students, and there should be at least 1 staff member for every 10 children.
 Another two standards pertain to student and parent services, including the provision of vision, hearing, and health screenings; parent support or involvement programs; and a meal program.
 States meet the last standard if site visits are required to evaluate program implementation.
-Table 7 indicates that lowa currently meets 60-70 percent of the quality standards for state-funded pre-K education.
+As indicated earlier, Indiana currently does not have a state pre-K program.